sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

     sphinx_gallery_conf = {
         'examples_dirs': ['../examples','../tutorials'],
         'subsection_order': ExplicitOrder(['../examples/sin_func',
                                            '../examples/no_output',
                                            '../tutorials/seaborn']),
     }

 Here we build 2 main galleries `examples` and `tutorials`, each of them with subsections.
 To specify their order explicitly in the gallery we import :class:`sphinx_gallery.sorting.ExplicitOrder` and initialize it with the list of all subfolders with their paths relative to `conf.py` in the order you prefer them to appear.
+Keep in mind that we use a single sort key for all the galleries that are build, thus we include the prefix of each gallery in the corresponding subsection folders.
+One does not define a sortkey per gallery.
 You can use Linux paths, and if you documentation is built in a Windows system, paths will be transformed to work accordingly, the converse does not hold.

 If you so desire you can implement your own sorting key.
 It will be provided the relative paths to `conf.py` of each sub gallery folder.